-Moreover, the ratings on the Class M Certificates may not reflect the potential impact of all risks related to the structure of, or the market for such Certificates, or the additional factors discussed herein and other factors that may affect the value of the Certificates.
+Moreover, we expect to have the Class M Certificates rated as described herein and those ratings may not reflect the potential impact of all risks related to the structure of, or the market for such Certificates, or the additional factors discussed herein and other factors that may affect the value of the Certificates.
 A credit rating is not a recommendation to buy, sell or hold securities and may be revised or withdrawn by the Rating Agencies.